soundsiddhu/soundarya/README.md

 Conclusion

-This beginner-friendly project provides hands-on experience with the complete data analysis workflow including data creation, statistical analysis, visualization, and interpretation.
-It helps build foundational skills required for real-world analytics projects.
+This beginner friendly project provides hands on experience with the complete data analysis workflow including data creation, statistical analysis, visualization, and interpretation.
+It helps build foundational skills required for real world analytics projects is predict the data for future use